aws-samples/cfn101-workshop/content/basics/templates/mappings/index.md

 #### 5. Finally, Deploy the solution

-Now that you have added a Mappings section to your template, go to the AWS console and update your CloudFormation Stack.
+Now that you have added a Mappings section to your template, go to the AWS console and create your CloudFormation Stack.

 :::::tabs{variant="container"}